-- At night, not too late though, can be the dinner and also last meal for the day – try to give it fresh veggies.
+- At night, but not too late, it can serve as both dinner and the day’s final meal – try to include fresh vegetables.

 The dosages may vary for different items.
 For example:

-- Fruits – at least once a day, less than one cup (due to the sugar fruits contain).
+- Fruits – At least once a day and less than one cup due to the sugar fruits contain.

 How to Know If the Guinea Pig Starts to Get Overweight?

-This one should be very easy and simple to notice.
-Of course, if the guinea pig munches every single time you give it food (more than 3-4 times daily) and eats for a long time – it overeats.
+If the guinea pig munches every single time you give it food (more than 3-4 times daily) and eats for a long time, it overeats.
 And, if it starts to look ‘rounder’ than it should, it gets chubby.

 Measure its weight, primarily for health reasons above all.
-Male guinea pigs weigh between 900 and 1300 grams, and females from 700 to 1000 grams, so these are numbers to remember when you weight it regularly.
+Male guinea pigs weigh between 900 and 1300 grams and females from 700 to 1000 grams.
+So, these are numbers to remember when you weigh them regularly.

 How to Change the Diet of the Guinea Pig from Fattening to a Healthy Diet?

-Make sure it drinks water and is well hydrated – this means the water bottle must have clean and fresh water all the time, it is not a big chore to change the water every day, even few times daily.
+Make sure it drinks water and is well hydrated.
+This means the water bottle must have clean and fresh water all the time.
+It is not a big chore to change the water every day, even a few times daily.

-And whatever allowed/healthy food you feed your guinea pig, ensure it is vitamin C-rich for the best health benefits.
+Make sure that any allowed/healthy food you feed your guinea pig is vitamin C-rich for the maximum health advantages.

-The big NO are sweets, snacks, processed foods, and even treats for Guinea pigs; they have artificial sweeteners and unnecessary sugars.
+Sweets, snacks, processed meals, and even guinea pig treats are off-limits since they contain artificial sweeteners and unneeded sugars.
 Your guinea pig will be happy enough with its hay and pellets and fresh produce.

 Can the Guinea Pig Slim down After Long Periods of Overeating?

 It is a good idea to talk with the vet and schedule a physical exam for the guinea pig.
-Many factors play a role in its slimming if needed.
-For example pregnancy, development, age, health status and other things determine how successful is the slimming going to be.
+Many factors play a role in its slimming.
+For example pregnancy, development, age, health status, and other things determine how successful is the slimming going to be.

-If it gets motivated by food only, make the feeding time a part of the play time!
-Set the food in various locations and connect those locations with the toys – the guinea pig will feel like it is chasing the food when in facts it’s active and moving without knowing!
+If it gets motivated by food only, make the feeding time a part of the playtime!
+Set the food in various locations and connect those locations with the toys.
+The guinea pig will feel like it is chasing the food when in fact, it’s active and moving without knowing!

 Side Effects of Overeating in Guinea Pigs